laravel/docs/valet.md

     valet stop
     valet uninstall

 Next, you should upgrade to the latest version of Valet.
 Depending on how you installed Valet, this is typically done through Git or Composer.
+Since it's Semantic Version, use `composer global require laravel/valet` instead of `composer global update`.
 Once the fresh Valet source code has been downloaded, you should run the `install` command:

     valet install
     valet restart